patrick-verbs/mr-roboger/README.md

 ## <a name="Description"></a>Description
 ###### _[Mr. Roboger](https://github.com/patrick-verbs/mr-roboger) > [About](#About) > Description_
 This project was initially created as an assignment.
-The goal was to demonstrate proficiency Test-Driven Development and the use of arrays and loops in JavaScript.
+The goal was to demonstrate proficiency in Test-Driven Development and the use of arrays and loops in JavaScript.

 ## <a name="Install"></a>Installation & Setup
 ###### _[Mr. Roboger](https://github.com/patrick-verbs/mr-roboger) > [About](#About) > Installation & Setup_
+The goal of this project is to demonstrate Test-Driven Development.
+To see this in action:
+- Navigate to this project's [GitHub Pages site](https://github.com/patrick-verbs/mr-roboger) or open _index.html_ in your own cloned or forked repository
+- Open your browser's JavaScript console on the page
+- In a separate browser tab/window, head to the [Test Specs](#Specs) section below
+- Find a table (headed with the word "__Describe__" followed by a function name)
+- Read about what the function _should_ do on the "__Test__" row
+- Input the code from the "__Code__" row into your open JavaScript console
+- Compare your returned result to that which is described on the "__Expected Output__" row

 This project's repository and contained source is available under the MIT License.
 If you want to have a look under the hood or use any and all components, have at it!
 If you have a GitHub account, you can Clone or Fork this repository.

 ## <a name="Technologies"></a>Technologies Used
 ###### _[Mr. Roboger](https://github.com/patrick-verbs/mr-roboger) > [About](#About) > Technologies Used_